UnitedColective/potential-adventure/README.md

 **A Unified Framework for Generative Self-Governance**

-By AnnMarie Balderas (Independent Researcher)
+By A.M.
+Sterling (Independent Researcher)
 Contact: ucroutreach@proton.me

 ## Overview